DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

   ...
 ```
 #### Mixins
 Mixins are an important concept in Ruby and the Metasploit Framework.
 They are modules that are included inside of a class.
 They expand the functionality of the class with that of the module.
-The main thing we are concerned with in the Metasploit framework are the **Datastore** objects and also functions they provide.
+The main thing we are concerned with in the Metasploit framework are the **Datastore** objects and also the functions the Mixins provide.

-When creating the DoS, DDoS and Exploit modules all will use the **Msf::Exploit::Remote::Tcp** Mixin.
+When creating the DoS, and Exploit modules both will use the **Msf::Exploit::Remote::Tcp** Mixin.
 If the module is a DoS or DDoS module it will also include the **Msf::Auxillary::Dos** module.

 The [**Msf::Exploit::Remote::Tcp**](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit/Remote/Tcp) Mixin will provide us with necessary TCP/IP functions to interact with  remote servers, and **Datastore** objects to control those functions.
 * Note that it is possible to implement this using standard Ruby TCP/IP libraries and functions.

 The [**Msf::Auxillary::Dos**](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Auxiliary/Dos) provides DOS functionalities to the module, along with identifying the Auxiliary module as a DoS module.

-So once we include mixins we will have the following module:
+Once we include mixins we will have the following module:
 ```ruby
 class MetasploitModule < Msf::Auxillary
   Rank = NormalRanking	# Potential impact to the target